 Credits and curatorial team

-An exhibition organized by the Montreal Museum of Fine Arts and made possible thanks to a generous loan from a Montreal collector.
+An exhibition organized by the Montreal Museum of Fine Arts and made possible thanks to a generous loan from the Giverny Capital Collection.

 It is curated by Mary-Dailey Desmarais, Chief Curator, MMFA.